greenlight-coop/infrastructure/terraform/README.md

 * Copy the webhook_secret value from Terraform output
 * Create the new GitHub webhook using webhook_secret as the Secret value and set .
     * Payload URL: https://argocd.apps.greenlightcoop.dev/api/webhook
+        * If using a feature branch and Terraform workspace, revise the above to include the feature suffix (e.g. argocd.apps-feature-n)
     * Content type: application/json

 ## Update Configuration